Netherlands Car Brands

 VDL Nedcar Logo

-The VDL Nedcar automobile factory has managed to change many owners – from the van Doorn brothers, who founded it in 1967, to the Japanese Mitsubishi Corporation.
+The VDL Nedcar automobile factory has changed many owners – from the van Doorn brothers, who founded it in 1967, to the Japanese Mitsubishi Corporation.
 It also belonged to the Swedish concern Volvo and was even named in its honor Volvo Car B.V.
 The Dutch government then bought out the stake in VDL Nedcar.
 The model range was also constantly changing.
 Now, the manufacturer is producing BMW X1 and Mini Hatch cars.

 Waaijenberg